 “A 19th-century seminary revamped as an elegant 21st-century hotel, with fabulous views and an utterly serene ambiance”

 It is located up a steep road fronting onto the sea, and the views over the curved bay and twinkling lights of Kavala are reminiscent of Menton overlooking Monte Carlo.
 Fountains play and a small swimming pool graces an inner courtyard.
+There's around 3,000sqm of internal flora and marble arcades, reflecting the charm of the original Islamic gardens.

 Why would one go to Kavala?
 Partly as a stopping off point en route to points further East (it is infinitely preferable to Thessaloniki).
 But more importantly as a starting point for visiting the site of Philippi or the mausoleum of Vergina, tomb of Alexander the Great's father and one of the best monuments in ancient Greece.
+And, of course, Imaret itself is a rare example in Europe: a masterpiece of late Ottoman architecture.

 - A unique restoration of a Muslim seminary, encompassing the charm of an early 19th-century building with the comfort of the 21st century